About Your First Trimester (up to 13 weeks)

 Modern pregnancy tests are positive from about 5 weeks after the last period (3 weeks after conception) and are usually very reliable.
 They work by measuring the levels of pregnancy hormone (hCG) in the urine, which is produced by the afterbirth (placenta).
 However, they don’t show if the pregnancy is in the right place, (whether it is within the uterus or outside it in the tubes or pelvis known as an ectopic pregnancy) or whether it is viable.

-An Early Pregnancy Scan from 6 weeks can show that the pregnancy is in the right place and is not an ectopic pregnancy and measurement of the pregnancy sac will give some idea of the dates and estimated due date (EDD).
-This scan may be possible by scanning through the abdomen (transabdominal scan) but sometimes it may be necessary to perform a transvaginal scan.
-Click here to read about the Early Pregnancy Scan.
+An Early Pregnancy Scan can show that the pregnancy is in the right place and is not an ectopic pregnancy.
+The pregnancy sac can be measured to give some idea of your dates and estimated due date (EDD).
+This scan may be possible by scanning through your tummy area (transabdominal scan) but sometimes it may be necessary to perform an internal transvaginal scan.

 After 7 weeks